jkohlin/wordpress-basics/personal-portfolio.md

 ## 3 - Template
 ---

 Now when we have some content to work with, let's create the templates to display it.
+At the moment all of our three pages uses the default template that came with out starter theme.
+That is enough to